Sanctuaries and Cities: Ancient Greece; 1 Credit

-During the final excursion week of the program students will stay will be in 2 or 3 star bed & breakfast hotels in double and/or triple rooms for students.
+During the final excursion week of the program students will stay in 2 or 3 star bed & breakfast hotels in double and/or triple rooms.

 Lunches will be provided for the group by College Year in Athens during the first 2 weeks of the program.
 Some of the hotels during the final excursion week will provide complimentary breakfast.
 CYA will provide a celebratory dinner for the group on the first night of the program and the group will also have 3 other group dinners together which are included in the program fee.
 Students will be expected to budget for all other meals, at approximately $10-12 USD per meal ($400-500 total).

 Group flights will be arranged by the CGE and accepted students will be notified of the cost and booking info for the flight once it’s available.
 Students are strongly encouraged to purchase the group flight offered through Advantage Travel.
 There is an option to have this cost billed to your student account.

 All students will need a passport valid until at least 6 months after the return date of this program to participate.
 Visas are not required unless you are not a U.S. citizen.
 Non- U.S. citizens should see the CGE about visa requirements as soon as you are accepted into the program.

 Greece does not present a noteworthy health risk.
 Nonetheless, Hepatitis A and typhoid immunizations are recommended for many travelers.
 Please check the CDC website to read more about the recommendations.
 If you choose to get immunizations, you can do this at a local medical clinic near your home - use this link to find travel medicine clinics http://wwwnc.cdc.gov/travel/page/find-clinic - or possibly with your home doctor or you can contact one of the Passport Health offices in Rochester or Syracuse who provide travel immunizations.
 Their contact number is: (585) 275-8884.